RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3272S-Breakout-Board/AT-Command-Manual/README.md

 Description: Confirmed payload retransmission

-This command is used to access and configure the number of retransmission for confirmed payload.
+This command is used to access and configure the number of retransmission for confirmed payloads.

 | Command                         | Input Parameter                        | Return Value                                                        | Return Code              |
 | ------------------------------- | -------------------------------------- | ------------------------------------------------------------------- | ------------------------ |